El Quisco

 El Quisco is a Chilean city and commune in San Antonio Province, Valparaíso Region.
-Located in the country's central coast, it serves as a popular summer resort for the population of Santiago and forms part of the Coast of Poets, a cultural space named after four world-renowned Chilean poets: Pablo Neruda, Vicente Huidobro, Violeta Parra and Nicanor Parra.
+Located in the country's central coast, it serves as a popular summer resort for the population of Santiago and forms part of the Coast of Poets, a cultural space named after four Chilean poets: Pablo Neruda, Vicente Huidobro, Violeta Parra and Nicanor Parra.
 El Quisco is home to La Casa de Isla Negra, the former house of Chilean poet Pablo Neruda, which is now a museum and Neruda's burial site.

 Etymology

 The word "quisco" refers to the Echinopsis chiloensis, a species of cactus native to the central coast of Chile.
 It is derived from the Quechua word khishka, meaning "spine."

 History

 Early history

 There have been important archaeological findings from the pre-ceramic period and the late ceramic period along the coast of El Quisco.
 El Quisco was a centre of the El Bato and Llolleo cultures, among others, and their presence coincided with the dates of the El Molle culture further north.

 The Bato culture was established between 400 and 300 BC, and shared cultural traits with the Molle culture.
 Typical of this culture was the use of a tembetá (a metal or stone rod used in lower-lip piercings).
 In addition, mortars, stones used to grind vegetables and minerals, have been found.
 Evidence of this group has been found in Trebulco and in La Manresa, located near Lonquén.
 Its peak development came in 400 to 500 AD, both on the coast and in the interior, and the culture persisted in the Preandean zone until around 900 AD.

 The El Molle culture was established in Chile around 300 AD among the Transverse Valleys of the rivers Copiapó and Choapa, with large migrations to the country from Brazil, from the tropical jungles of the Chaco, Argentine pampas, and from Peru.
 The first settlements were in the interior of the country, in El Molle (in the Valle de Elqui), where the first evidence was found.
 They mixed with existing populations and adopted some cultural elements and physical features from them.
 They were the predecessors of the Diaguita culture, and by the time the Spanish arrived (1492) they had already disappeared.
 This culture was located in what would become regions III (Atacama) and IV (Coquimbo) of modern Chile.

 The Aconcagua culture spread along the coast, near the present-day resorts of Algarrobo, El Quisco, Llolleo, El Tabo, Las Cruces, Rocas de Santo Domingo, and Cartagena.

 The ceramics of these cultures are commonly called the Aconcagua Salmon Type, for their orange colour with decorative designs in black paint, found in the Late Agroalfarero ("agro-potter") period of the region, between 800 and 1470, principally in pieces known as pucos, or bowls.
 The outer face is often a decoration representing the figure of a "Trinaurio", or whirlpool with three arms.